-- L1 button = ON
+- FX1 button = ON

-- L2 button = OFF
+- FX2 button = OFF

-- L3 button = OFF
+- FX3 button = OFF

-- D/OUT POST button = OFF
+- DDRY button = OFF

-- Once you selected the exact combination of buttons corresponding to the desired MIDI CHANNEL, you need to press the blinking FX1 button;
+- Once you selected the exact combination of buttons corresponding to the desired MIDI CHANNEL, you need to press "D/OUT POST" button to exit MIDI CHANNEL SELECTION MODE.
+At this point, "D/OUT POST" led will blink three times and everything will turn back at last buttons combination right before you entered in this mode.

-- At this point, all the illuminated red pushbutton will start to blink from left to right, as confirm you stored and exit setup mode.